 Financial planners and tax advisors encourage people to lower their taxable income when possible.
-By participating in one or more TexFlex spending accounts, you can set aside money pre-tax from your paycheck, to cover eligible out-of-pocket health care, dependent care and commuting expenses.
+By participating in one or more TexFlex accounts, you can set aside money pre-tax from your paycheck, to cover eligible out-of-pocket health care, dependent care and commuting expenses.

 How it works